 States recognize the medical need for controlled substances and, therefore, PDMPs do not interfere with appropriate, medical use.
 Prescription data is provided only to entities authorized by state law to access the program, such as health care practitioners, pharmacists, regulatory boards and law enforcement agencies.

 PDMPs are proactive in safeguarding public health and safety while supporting the legitimate use of controlled substances.
 PDMPs do not infringe on the legitimate prescribing of a controlled substance by a practitioner acting in good faith and in the course of a professional practice.

 Currently, 49 states, the District of Columbia and one U.S. territory (Guam) have legislation authorizing the creation and operation of a PDMP.
-Forty-eight states and one U.S. territory (Guam) currently have a PDMP that is operational (meaning collecting data from dispensers and reporting information from the database to authorized users).
+Forty-nine states, the District of Columbia and one U.S. territory (Guam) currently have a PDMP that is operational (meaning collecting data from dispensers and reporting information from the database to authorized users).
 For more information, visit the PDMP TTAC website at www.pdmpassist.org where you can view our PDMP Program Status Map or PDMP Program Status Table.
 To learn more about a specific state PDMP, please also visit our State Profiles section.

 A variety of state agencies administer the PDMP:

 |Boards of Pharmacy||20|

 Information about which agency is responsible for the PDMP in a specific state is available on our website at www.pdmpassist.org on our State Profiles.
 You may also view our state agency map for a nation-wide look.